 The process P has one reduction only, and therefore it is terminating.
-It is indeed typable in the simplest of the type systems in [Deng and Sangiorgi 2006].
+It is indeed typable in the simplest of the type systems in [15].
 However, P is not robustly terminating.
-It can interact with other processes via the input at c and, in doing so, it may receive a resulting in the non-terminating derivative
+It can interact with other processes via the input at c and, in doing so, it may receive aresulting in the non-terminating derivative

-$\overline{c}[b] \mid \overline{a} \mid a.\overline{a}$
+$\overline{c}b\,|\,\overline{a}\,|\ast a.\overline{a}$

-It is precisely because of input prefixes, as shown in this example, that processes typable in [Deng and Sangiorgi 2006] (as well as other type systems for termination) may not be robustly terminating.
+It is precisely because of input prefixes, as shown in this example, that processes typable in [15] may not be robustly terminating.

 The objective here is to guarantee robust termination by re-using existing type systems for termination.

 Precisely, we wish to add some extra conditions to the type systems for termination capable of ensuring the stronger property of robust termination.
 For the sake of simplicity, we impose a restriction that replication can be applied only to input prefixes (so that a process like $\overline{a}$ is forbidden).
-This restriction does not affect the expressiveness of the calculus and is indeed very common in languages based on the π -calculus; dealing with arbitrary replications would complicate substantially the termination type systems.